PluresHiemes/Hermod/README.md

 # Hermod
 Cryptography Project

-Name: Hermod ( a Secure Communication channel)
+Name: Hermod (a Secure Communication channel)

-Team: Douglas Mejia
+Team: Douglas Mejia & Pedram Namiranian

 End goal:
 •	Create a desktop application, like messenger, that is secure and where the messages are encrypted.
 Where the sender and the receiver are completely anonymous to anyone who may be listening.